 This set of policies, in which open immigration was permitted, but naturalization was tightly controlled, persisted until the 1870's and 1880's.
-Darwin published his Origin of Species in 1859.
+Darwin published his Origin of Species in 1859 and Descent of Man in 1871.
 For the next several decades, growing support for Darwinian eugenics eventually drove the US government to close the borders and adopt immigration laws.
 These new immigration laws were intended to end the open immigration policy which the Founding Fathers had permitted, in favor of preventing "racial taint" from immigrants who entered from undesirable countries.

 So, by 1882, America had passed its first immigration law, the Chinese Exclusion Act.
 A series of additional immigration acts soon followed, as the United States tried desperately to show that whites were superior to all other races.
 When the policies were first imposed, "white" was defined rather differently.
 "White" and "Protestant" were considered essentially identical.
 Thus, immigrants from Mediterranean countries such as Spain, Italy and Greece, were considered "black" for purposes of immigration and segregation laws.
 Irish immigrants, being Catholic, were held to be human trash.
 By the early 1900s, both immigration and segregation laws were considered good Progressive policy, endorsed especially by Democrats and by Woodrow Wilson, who complemented the new immigration laws by introducing segregation at the federal level for the first time.